Mark Morey – The Art of Mentoring

 In this podcast I hared my ideas on how to use storytelling in the classroom in a realistic way in order to help teach the mandated state curriculum.
 Many of the skills that teachers are held accountable for can be taught with the use of storytelling.
 Children respond to stories in the narrative form.
 Many teachers do not believe in their own storytelling abilities.
 More teachers need to be empowered to test their storytelling skills with their classes; the rewards are great.

 Children also have the capability of becoming great storytellers.
 So many skills can be learned through storytelling such as plot, sequencing, vocabulary, story structure, characterization, point of view, figurative language, listening skills, the list goes on and on and on.
 Elizabeth will discuss the value of having youth storytelling clubs and educating more people about the opportunities for youth storytellers, such as the National Youth Storytelling Showcase.
-Read the rest of this entry »
+Read more »

 Purchase a CD of this telephone interview…